ahupowerdns/metronome/README.md

 CXXFLAGS=-W -Wall
 ```

 YaHTTP include files can be placed where the rest of your includes are.
+Then just add your own code there and it should work just fine.